Kanachiw/Kanachiw/README.md

 👋🏽Hello, I am Kanachi!

-💡I am the Founder and Former Social Media Director of Powered By Youth.
+💡I am the Founder and Former Social Media Director of Powered By Youth(Now Youth4beto).
 I am a Sophomore at Northeastern University pursuing a BS in Computer Engineering and a minor in Data Science.
 I am a self-motivated coder interested in front and backend web development.
 I take several LinkedIn Essential training classes (HTML+ CSS+ JAVASCRIPT) and pursue web-development projects.
 As a Computer Engineering major, I am passionate about network systems and exploring the Internet of Things (IoT).

 👩🏽‍💻 Currently Working on:
 +Building my portfolio website @ https://kanachiweli.me